 Pinecone vs Chroma

 Compare Pinecone and Chroma side by side.
-Features, pricing, pros and cons to help you choose the right Vector Databases for your workflow.
+Features, pricing, pros and cons to help you choose the right Vector Database for your workflow.

 Key Differences

 The core difference between Pinecone and Chroma comes down to their design philosophy and target audience.
-Pinecone is built around Teams wanting managed vector search without ops overhead, making it a natural fit for teams that prioritize that workflow.
-Chroma, on the other hand, focuses on Developers prototyping or building smaller-scale RAG applications, which appeals to a different set of requirements.
-Pricing also diverges: Pinecone charges Free tier, Standard from $70/month, while Chroma offers Open source.
-Both are actively developed, but they serve different niches within the Vector Databases space.
+Pinecone is built around production RAG without managing infrastructure, making it a natural fit for teams that prioritize that workflow.
+Chroma, on the other hand, focuses on development environments and small to mid-scale applications, which appeals to a different set of requirements.
+Pricing also diverges: Pinecone charges Free tier; usage-based paid plans, while Chroma offers Free open source; managed Chroma Cloud in beta.
+Both are actively developed, but they serve different niches within the Vector Database space.

 | Feature | Pinecone | Chroma |